sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 **Note 1**: In contrast to Sony's instructions, _Android SDK_ needs not (should not) be installed on the PC.

-**Note 2**: There is no dedicated driver for Xperia XA2, Xperia 10, Xperia 10 II or Xperia 10 III devices.
+**Note 2**: There is no dedicated driver for Xperia XA2, Xperia 10, Xperia 10 II, Xperia 10 III, Xperia 10 IV or Xperia 10 V devices.
 Instead, the same driver that is used for Xperia X devices works for all of these devices, too.

 **Note 3:** There is some troubleshooting in chapter ["Troubleshooting the USB connection and fastboot mode"](#troubleshooting-the-usb-connection-and-fastboot-mode).